tildeleb/mpeg-decoder/README.md

 Packages
 --------

 **iso11172** - This package is basically a toolkit to parse mpeg streams.
-The current parser will soon be moved out of this package and it is more of an application.
+The current parser will soon be moved out of this package as it is more of an application.

 **bitstream** - This package provides routines to parse a variable length bitstream.
 There is a routine Getbits() to get 1-32 bits and a routine Peekbits() to peek ahead 1-32 bits.
 Benchamrked on my 2.5 GHz i7 laptop at about 250 Mbit/sec linear read rate.